 3. IP Whitelisting

-For critical services, we implemented IP whitelisting to restrict access to known, trusted sources only.
+For critical services, I implemented IP whitelisting to restrict access to known, trusted sources only.

 4. Comprehensive Logging

-Enhanced our logging to capture detailed information about connection attempts, which proved invaluable for identifying attack patterns and sources.
+Enhanced my logging to capture detailed information about connection attempts, which proved invaluable for identifying attack patterns and sources.

 Lessons for Enterprise Security